Technical Assistance Grants Selection Results for preserving Section 515 properties.

 How do we get started?

-Applications for this program are accepted on an annual basis.
-A Notice of Funding Availability (NOFA) is posted in the Federal Register.
+- A two-phase application process starts with pre-applications accepted on an annual basis through a Notice of Funding Availability (NOFA) in the Federal Register

 What governs this program?